-Superiorly, the greater wing of the sphenoid bone at the level of the foramina ovale and spinosum borders the fossa, while inferiorly, there is no bony anatomical structure to limit it, just the medial pterygoid muscle as its runs anteriorly to attach to the mandible.
+The fossa is bordered superiorly by the greater wing of the sphenoid bone at the level of the foramina ovale and spinosum.
+Inferiorly, there is no bony anatomical structure to limit it, but there is the medial pterygoid muscle that runs anteriorly to attach to the mandible.
 The maxilla forms the anterior border of the cavity and the styloid and condylar processes make up the posterior barricade.
-Medially, the sphenoid and the palatine bone form a vertical bony rest and laterally the ramus and coronoid process cover the fossa's opening.
+Medially, the sphenoid and the palatine bones form a vertical bony rest and laterally the ramus and coronoid process cover the fossa's opening.

 The vascular supply of the infratemporal fossa comes singularly from the maxillary artery.
-The branches have been divided into three sections for clarity and are categorized according to the anatomical structure closest to them, including the mandibular part, the pterygoid part and the pterygopalatine part.
+The branches have been divided into three sections for clarity and are categorized according to the anatomical structure closest to them, including the:

-Lastly, the third part is that which holds the posterior superior alveolar artery that runs from the infratemporal fossa to the pterygopalatine fossa via the pterygomaxillary fissure.
+Lastly, the pteryogopalatine, or third, part is that which holds the posterior superior alveolar artery that runs from the infratemporal fossa to the pterygopalatine fossa via the pterygomaxillary fissure.

 Venous drainage is managed solely by the pterygoid plexus which is most dense in and around the infratemporal fossa.